conjoon/extjs-app-webmail/tests/README.md

 Run
 ```
-npm run setup:tests
+npm run build:test
 ```
 in the NPM package.
-The tool will guide you through the process of symlinking to an existing ExtJS SDK installation (build files are required to properly run the tests in a Siesta-Browser environment).
+The tool will guide you through the process of symlinking to an existing Ext JS SDK installation (build files are required to properly run the tests in a Siesta-Browser environment).
 Once this is done, boilerplate-html files will be copied to the project (to: `./tests.redirect.html` and `./tests/index.extjs-browser.html`).